Posted by: Kaplan Schweser

 The CAIA Association recommends that candidates spend 200 hours studying for the CAIA exam.
 So, you need to commit to start studying as soon as you’ve registered for your exam and scheduled your appointment.
 Cramming in the last few weeks for the exam won’t work because you are going to be tested on your ability to read a question, analyze it, and apply concepts to it.
 Although most exam takers occasionally run into questions that at first don’t appear to relate to anything they’ve studied, those who cram can be overwhelmed by them.
 The topics you’re being tested on require a type of knowledge that can only be gained over a structured, careful course of study—not last-minute, frantic reviews of core materials.

-The CAIA exam pass rate for Level I is estimated to be about 61%.
+The CAIA exam pass rate for Level I in September 2019 was 52%.
 Compared to the CFA® exam and other exams, this is a pretty high rate; however, it could probably be even higher if more people took advantage of study programs.
 Although there are self-directed and motivated candidates who are able to pass the CAIA exam by studying on their own and taking a few practice exams online, most do not.
 To ensure you pass the CAIA exam, enroll in prep courses (either in class or online) and take as many practice exams as you can.
 You also need to keep up-to-date on information that is being published on your CAIA exam topics because the exam relies on that material.
 Plus, the curriculum changes frequently to keep up with industry changes.

 As you prepare, remember that exam technique is as important as attacking the the underlying curriculum.
 So, you need to make sure you practice answering questions at a high speed.
 When you sit for the exam, you only have 72 seconds to answer a question before it’s time to move on.
 That’s just over a minute, and it isn’t easy.
 So, you should sit for plenty of mock exams and attempt to do 100 questions in two hours, 50 questions in an hour, or 25 questions in 30 minutes.
 Your goal should be to get to the stage where, when you do your question practice, your score is hovering around the high-70s to 80 (the passing score for the exam varies by a few percentage points, but the CAIA Association says to think of it as 70).
 With those numbers, you can go into the exam feeling very confident.
 You know you’ve prepared enough.
 This enables you to spend the day before the exam reviewing your notes calmly, having a good meal, and going to bed early.